brookchuang1111/brookchuang1111.github.io/_draft/2024-07-18-petersburg-games.md

 p(L_n) = \frac{p_0(L_n)e^{\beta U_n}}{\sum_{n=1}^\infty p_0(L_n)e^{\beta U_n}}
 $$

-This minimization of the Kullback-Leiber information functional is equivalent to the minimization of the Kullback-Leiber relative entropy[^4].
-When we minimize this, we get a finite index set $n = 1, 2\dots, N$ and a infinite index set.
+This minimization of the Kullback-Leiber information functional is equivalent to the minimization of the Kullback-Leiber relative entropy[^5].
+When we minimize this, we get a finite index set $n = 1, 2\dots, N$ and an infinite index set.

 [^1]: These [pringle-duck-lip-looking inequalities](https://math.stackexchange.com/questions/669085/what-does-curly-curved-less-than-sign-succcurlyeq-mean) are generalized inequalities and can represent partial orderings.
 [^2]: We assume that the probability measure is normalized, $\sum_{m=1}^n p_m + p_n = 1$
 [^3]: $m*$ denoting some critical index
+[^4]: Learn more about the ratio test [here](https://en.wikipedia.org/wiki/Ratio_test)
-[^4]: Learn more about this [here](https://en.wikipedia.org/wiki/Kullback–Leibler_divergence)
+[^5]: Learn more about this [here](https://en.wikipedia.org/wiki/Kullback–Leibler_divergence)